-Bailey’s research interests include executive power, the presidency, and American political thought and development.
-He is the author of Thomas Jefferson and Executive Power (Cambridge University Press 2007), “The New Unitary Executive and Democratic Theory,” (American Political Science Review 2008), and coauthor of The Contested Removal Power, 1789-2013 (University Press of Kansas 2013).
-His articles have been published in Review of Politics, Political Research Quarterly, Presidential Studies Quarterly, Harvard Journal of Law and Public Policy, and Publius: The Journal of Federalism.
-Bailey is now working on a series of coauthored articles on unilateral orders, and a book on James Madison and the problem of constitutional imperfection, as well as collaborating with colleague Brandon Rottinghaus on a project on unilateral orders and the presidency.
+Bailey is the author of Thomas Jefferson and Executive Power (Cambridge University Press 2007), “The New Unitary Executive and Democratic Theory,” (American Political Science Review 2008), and coauthor of The Contested Removal Power, 1789-2010 (University Press of Kansas, 2013).
+Bailey’s research has also been published in Review of Politics, Political Research Quarterly, Presidential Studies Quarterly, American Politics Research, Harvard Journal of Law and Public Policy, and Publius: The Journal of Federalism.
+He is now working on a book on James Madison and the problem of constitutional imperfection, as well as collaborating with colleague Brandon Rottinghaus on a project on unilateral orders and the presidency.
 In 2014, he was awarded the University’s Provost Core Teaching Excellence Award.